Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Results

 \section{Results}

 To illustrate our approach we consider the example of electron scattering from the hydrogen molecule.
-In this model problem the (bound) target orbitals are taken from a minimal basis as $\sigma_{g}$ and $\sigma_{u}$ (these orbitals are of symmetry a$_g$ and b$_{1u}$ in the D$_{2h}$ point group used in the calculations and their double occupancy gives rise to states of $A_g$ and $B_{1u}$ symemtry) while the two continuum orbitals are chosen so that one of them is of $a_{g}$ and the other one is of $b_{1u}$ symmetry.
-Orbitals and integrals were obtained from a standard R-matrix calculation using a minimal (STO-3G) basis for H$_2$, a Gaussian Type orbital (GTO) representation of the continuum and an R-matrix radius of $r = 10 a_o$ using the UKRmol+ code \cite{Masin2020}.
+In this model problem the (bound) target orbitals are taken from a minimal basis as $\sigma_{g}$ and $\sigma_{u}$ (these orbitals are of symmetry a$_g$ and b$_{1u}$ in the D$_{2h}$ point group used in the calculations and their double occupancy gives rise to states of $A_g$ and $B_{1u}$ symmetry) while the two continuum orbitals are chosen so that one of them is of $a_{g}$ and the other one is of $b_{1u}$ symmetry.
+Orbitals and integrals were obtained from a standard R-matrix calculation using a minimal (STO-3G) basis for H$_2$, a Gaussian Type orbital (GTO) representation of the continuum and an R-matrix radius of $r = 10\,a_0$ using the UKRmol+ code \cite{Masin2020}.

-We first solve the full $N$-electron problem with $N = 2$, and derive the five target eigenfunctions allowed by symmetry, finding eigenfunctions:
+We first solve the full $N$-electron target problem with $N = 2$ using the separate quantum target-state routine described in Sec.~III.B, and thereby obtain the five target eigenfunctions allowed by symmetry:

 Where $c_{0} \approx 0.99361$ and $c_{1} \approx 0.11287$.
 In our simulation, we consider the symmetry subspace with total spin quantum number $S=\tfrac{1}{2}$, projected quantum number $M=-\tfrac{1}{2}$ that lies in the point-group irreducible representation $B_{1u}$.
-Our circuit prepares trial wavefunctions corresponding to the closed-coupled states:
+Here the retained trial space has dimension $k=5$: four of these trial states are open-channel branches built from the target eigenfunctions above, and one is the bound three-electron configuration.
+In the circuit implementation this trial basis is generated jointly by the $a=3$ selector qubits and the occupations on the target/continuum registers, rather than by the selector register alone.
+Our circuit prepares trial wavefunctions corresponding to the close-coupling trial states:

-The trial states $\psi_1$, $\psi_2$, $\psi_3$ and $\psi_4$ represent configurations with two electrons in a target orbital and one electron in the continuum, whereas basis state $\psi_5$ corresponds to the only state allowed by symmetry with all three electrons in bound orbitals.
+The trial states $\ket{\psi_1}$, $\ket{\psi_2}$, $\ket{\psi_3}$, and $\ket{\psi_4}$ represent configurations with two electrons in a target orbital and one electron in the continuum, whereas $\ket{\psi_0}$ corresponds to the only state allowed by symmetry with all three electrons in bound orbitals.
 These states are each prepared by juxtaposing a one-qubit Pauli-X operator $X_{q_i}$ to the circuit with all variational parameters set to zero.